bumstema/MLn00binatorNN/README.md

 # MLn00binatorNN
 A neural network trained to play emulated games (Pokemon Yellow) using reinforcement Q learning.
+The model uses centered-action-colour images, where each channel is represented by the grayscale screenshot of the before-action-after state.

 Rom files are loaded with PyBoy. (not included)